loopdash/loopdash/src/glossary/atom.md

 title: Atom - Loopdash
 h1: Atom
 h2: What does it mean?
-summary: Atom is a highly customizable and open-source text editor that can be used to write and edit code for WordPress websites.
+description: Atom is a highly customizable and open-source text editor that can be used to write and edit code for WordPress websites.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly